 - Real, hands-on experience from clinical healthcare facilities

-- Preparation to take and pass the NCLEX-PM exam
+- Preparation to take and pass the NCLEX-PN exam

 Our Hands-On Approach to Practical Nurse Training

 At Cambridge, you will receive training through clinical rotations, gaining valuable experience in medical facilities.
 In the classroom, you will get the personal attention you need to prepare for the licensing examination, as well as the work you will do as an LPN.